noahweasley/SMD-Desktop/readme.md

 - Most recent packages are available at Releases page: https://github.com/noahweasley/smd-desktop/releases

 - Product website is also available for easy download at: https://noahweasley.github.io/SMD-Desktop

+## Support and Donations

+If you wish to support the project you could just star the project, it is not necessary that you donate to the project, I am actively maintaining it, for now.
+Donations are all sent to my patreon page and also, I know that I should have used something better, but the in my country, other platforms are not available.
+If you have a better suggestion you could send me an E-Mail.

 ## License